 The Wisconsin Medical Journal (WMJ) is a peer-reviewed, indexed scientific journal published six times a year by the Wisconsin Medical Society.
 WMJ provides the opportunity for health care and public health professionals throughout the Midwest to publish original research, case reports, review articles and essays about current medical and public health issues.

-Front Range Fire Adapted Communities (FRFAC) is a national organization funded to educate communities of people, structures and landscaping that are prepared to withstand the effects of wildfires and the population understands the threat posed by wildfires and takes the personal actions necessary to help minimize the risk.
+Front Range Fire Adapted Communities (FRFAC) is the local chapter of a national organization funded to educate communities of people, structures and landscaping that are prepared to withstand the effects of wildfires and the population understands the threat posed by wildfires and takes the personal actions necessary to help minimize the risk.

-The local chapter of the national organization, dedicated to the education and proactive mitigation of communities in Colorado and Wyoming, was in need of an identity highlighting the inclusive, community oriented aspect of the organization and to increase awareness of the need for Fire Adapted Communities.
+This local chapter, dedicated to the education and proactive mitigation of communities in Colorado and Wyoming, was in need of an identity highlighting the inclusive, community oriented aspect of the organization and to increase awareness of the need for Fire Adapted Communities.

 Colorado Community College System